Hobson Street, Macclesfield – sinkhole repair works

 What we are doing

 We are working alongside United Utilities and Cadent Gas to continue the investigations and repair the carriageway collapse and damaged culvert on Hobson Street, Macclesfield.
-The work is currently on hold and will resume when safe to do so.

 Works on Hobson Street as follows: